 Kent Taylor: "2012 was another great year for me.
 I managed 17 tours.
 The highlight was a polar bear expedition to the Canadian Arctic where my group and I studied and photographed 23 polar bears!
 It truly was a life-changing experience.
 I also had multiple tours to Yellowstone, Grand Tetons and Glacier; Grand Canyon, Zion and Bryce; the Canadian Rockies, California, Eastern Canada, New England and more!

-2013 is booking nicely also.
-I begin in March managing a month-long private tour of the American Southwest with a European film crew shooting a documentary on our national parks and wildlife refuges.
-This will be my third trip with them.
+2014 is booking nicely also.
+I began in March managing a month-long private tour of the American Southwest with a European film crew shooting a documentary on our national parks and wildlife refuges.
+This was my third trip with them.
 I will also take several groups to the 150th anniversary of the battle of Gettysburg as well as manage several more polar bear trips.
 See you down the road."

 Sydney Avery: "I want you to know that I applied for the Grand Circle Travel position you told us about in October.
 They have a rigorous selection process.
-I'm happy to say I"ll be in training March of 2013.
 Touring will begin in May thru September for the North American Region.
 It takes in Boston MA, Portland Maine and Nova Scotia.
-Even though I had not traveled the east coast on tours, I simply told the truth and gave information about the recent IGA New England Destination Awareness training I received from you.
+Even though I had not traveled the east coast on tours, I simply told the truth and gave information about the IGA New England Destination Awareness training I received from you.
 This is my thanks to you and the other instructors for putting me on this road.
 I am truly grateful."

 Anna Boulanger: "I decided I was not going to argue with success and so I did exactly what you suggested we do to obtain employment.
 After having my resume and cover letter reviewed by you I sent out 5 covers and resumes/week for 6 weeks and did the follow-up phone calls as you advised.
 It was exhausting since each touring company had to be studied and each resume and cover had to be "individual".
 But..... it worked Daniel!
 I leave for Mesa, AR this Friday to work for a touring company there for the months of Nov, Dec.Jan. and Feb.
 Then, I am moving down to Georgia to work for a company there for the months of March, April,May and possibly June.
 All of the companies I will be working for are on your list that you gave us.
 By the way, the two companies I will be working for are very excited about my CITM certification from IGA and I am sure it played a big part in my getting work with them."